Irisfee/zhaoyufei/content/post/VGG-viusalization/index.md

 ## In this notebook, I am going to show you

-* How to extract the features for a set of images at a certain layer of VGG16 pretrained model with *PyTorch*.
+* How to extract the features for a set of images at a certain layer of VGG16 pretrained model with **PyTorch**.
-* How to use *PCA(Principle component analysis)* to reduce the feature dimension for better visualization.
+* How to use **PCA(Principle component analysis)** to reduce the feature dimension for better visualization.
-* How to use *t-SNE* to visualize the image set based on their similarity of layer features (visualize the n-dimension features as 2-d distance).
+* How to use **t-SNE** to visualize the image set based on their similarity of layer features (visualize the n-dimension features as 2-d distance).

+## Image set for example
+Here, I am using images from [Natural Scene Dataset](http://naturalscenesdataset.org).
+The Natural Scenes Dataset (NSD) is a large-scale fMRI dataset conducted at ultra-high-field (7T) strength at the Center of Magnetic Resonance Research (CMRR) at the University of Minnesota.
+The dataset consists of whole-brain, high-resolution (1.8-mm isotropic, 1.6-s sampling rate) fMRI measurements of 8 healthy adult subjects while they viewed thousands of color natural scenes over the course of 30–40 scan sessions.
+Images used in this dataset are originally from [Microsoft COCO](https://cocodataset.org/#home).
+I am working on semantic and memory-related exploratory analysis about this dataset.

 ```python